 Scottish painter Grace Henry studied at Blanc Garrins Academy, Brussels, and the Delecluse Academy, Paris.
-She married Belfast born artist Paul Henry in 1903.
-Henry moved to Achill Island with her husband in 1912.
-Henry was influenced by both the unique landscape and people of Achill, whom she recorded.
+She married Belfast born artist Paul Henry in 1903 and moved to Achill Island in 1912.
+Henry was influenced by the landscape and people of Achill, whom she recorded.
 She exhibited in Ireland and Europe from the 1910s, including at the Royal Hibernian Academy and the Victor Waddington Galleries, Dublin.
 She moved to Dublin in 1919.
 Henry was made an honorary member of the RHA in 1949.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.